juanpablozapatamacias/AutomationTraining/README.md

 # AutomationTraining

+IMPORTANT NOTES:
-IMPORTANT NOTE: This project is in progress for MAC OSX.
+1. This project is in progress for MAC OSX.
 It is ready for Windows and Linux
+2. If you run this project in Linux, ensure to do a chmod 755 to <system-path>/AutomationTraining/drivers to make that all binaries executable
+3. When project is downloaded, look for sample properties to set the browser desired to execute this project.

 I assume that Eclipse is installed with TestNG plugin